leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 When an anonymous function is very simple, like `{{#example_eval Examples/Intro.lean incrSteps 0}}`, the syntax for creating the function can be fairly verbose.
 In that particular example, six non-whitespace characters are used to introduce the function, and its body consists of only three non-whitespace characters.
 For these simple cases, Lean provides a shorthand.
-In an expression surrounded by parentheses, a centered dot character `·` can stand for an argument, and the expression inside the parentheses becomes the function's body.
+In an expression surrounded by parentheses, a centered dot character `·` can stand for an parameter, and the expression inside the parentheses becomes the function's body.
 That particular function can also be written `{{#example_eval Examples/Intro.lean incrSteps 1}}`.

 The centered dot always creates a function out of the _closest_ surrounding set of parentheses.
 For instance, `{{#example_eval Examples/Intro.lean funPair 0}}` is a function that returns a pair of numbers, while `{{#example_eval Examples/Intro.lean pairFun 0}}` is a pair of a function and a number.
-If multiple dots are used, then they become arguments from left to right:
+If multiple dots are used, then they become parameters from left to right:
 ```lean
 {{#example_eval Examples/Intro.lean twoDots}}
 ```